Crisis in Venezuela: Oil industry

 As of 2020 there were no longer any oil rigs searching for oil in Venezuela, and production has been "reduced to a trickle".
 Oil exports are expected to total $2.3 billion for 2020, continuing a decline of more than a decade.
 Pollution from crude oil leaking from abandoned underwater wells and pipelines has caused serious damage to fishing and human health.

-In 2022, rising oil prices caused by the Russian invasion of Ukraine, the World Oil Commission started meetings with the Venezuelan Government to push oil production to have a control over the price.
+In 2022, rising oil prices caused by the Russian invasion of Ukraine led the World Oil Commission to start meetings with the Venezuelan Government to push oil production to have a control over the price.
+As a consequence of the energy crisis caused by the war, the United States allowed the American oil and gas company Chevron to resume limited operations in Venezuela again.

 Public opinion

 A November 2016 Datincorp survey that asked Venezuelans living in urban areas which entity was responsible for the crisis, 59% blamed chavismo or the presidents (Chávez, 25%; Maduro 19%; Chavismo 15%) while others blamed the opposition (10%), entrepreneurs (4%) and the United States (2%).

-A September 2018 Meganálisis survey found that 84.3% of Venezuelans approved of a multinational foreign intervention on the condition that the coalition provide food and medicine.
-David Smilde from the Washington Office on Latin America said that "In November 2018, I worked with Datanálisis, one of Venezuela's most respected polling companies, to add several questions about military intervention and potential negotiations to its nationwide tracking poll.
-When asked whether they would support 'a foreign military intervention to remove President Maduro from his position,' only 35 percent said yes."
+A September 2018 Meganálisis survey found that 85% of Venezuelans wanted Maduro to leave power immediately.
+A November 2018 Datanálisis poll found that 54% of Venezuelans opposed a foreign military intervention to remove Maduro, while 35% supported an intervention.
+Instead, 63% supported a "negotiated settlement to remove Maduro".

 An 11–14 March 2019 survey of 1,100 people in 16 Venezuelan states and 32 cities by Meganálisis found that 89% of respondents wanted Maduro to leave the presidency.
 A Datanálisis poll on 4 March 2019 found Maduro's approval rating at an all-time low of 14%.

 According to Datanálisis, in early 2019, 63% of Venezuelans believed that a change of government was possible.
 Fourteen months later, in May 2020, after the Macuto Bay raid, the percentage decreased to 20%.

 According to economists interviewed by The New York Times, the situation is by far the worst economic crisis in Venezuela's history, and is also the worst facing a country in peace time since the mid-20th century.
 The crisis is also more severe than that of the United States during the Great Depression, the 1985–1994 Brazilian economic crisis, or the 2008–2009 hyperinflation in Zimbabwe.
 Other writers have also compared aspects of the crisis, such as unemployment and GDP contraction, to that of Bosnia and Herzegovina after the 1992–1995 Bosnian War, and those in Russia, Cuba and Albania following the collapse of the Eastern Bloc in 1989 and the dissolution of the Soviet Union in 1991.